barjin/wbr/docs/wbr-interpret/waw_definition.md

 	}
 	```
 - `scroll` - scrolls down the webpage for given number of times (default = 1).
 - `script` - allows the user to run an arbitrary asynchronous function in the interpreter.
-The function's body is read as a string from the `params` field and evaluated at the server side (as opposed a browser).
+The function's body is read as a string from the `params` field and evaluated at the server side (as opposed to a browser).
 The function accepts one parameter named `page`, being the current Playwright Page instance.
 	- Example:
 	```javascript
 	{